 This activity not only teaches students to recognize many famous people but also covers a large number of Common Core State Standards.
 Students must research, prepare a presentation, speak publicly, and so on.

 Students receive a list of requirements.
 First, students must create a timeline of the person’s life listing contributions.
 Second, students must listen to and summarize a famous speech by this person.
 Finally, each student must create a list of questions that s/he would use if s/he could go back in time and interview this person.

-I have included a few of videos that we used when doing research for this project.
-Our fifth grade social studies curriculum overs American history beginning with the 1850’s and moves forward.
+I have included a few videos that we used when doing research for this project.
+Our fifth-grade social studies curriculum covers American history beginning with the 1850s and moves forward.